LostAngles-/lostangles-.github.io/_posts/raspberrypi/2014-09-25-pibow-case-from-pimoroni.markdown

 title: "PiBow Case from Pimoroni"
 date: 2014-09-25 10:00
 categories: raspberrypi
 meta: The Pibow case for Raspberry Pi from Pimoroni.
 Really good case, mine is Toxic Yellow.
+Showcasing the PiBow as a fully formed Raspberry Pi case and as individual parts
+author: LeeT
 ---

 I bought the [Pibow case][Pibow] (Toxic Yellow) from [Pimoroni](http://shop.pimoroni.com/) ages ago, it is such a sturdy and bright case - I thought I would take some pictures and deconstruct it... !